 Comic book superheroes have been idolized for decades.
-Their virtuous personalities make them great leaders.
+Their virtuous personalities make them exceptional leaders.
 In this workshop, students will explore the character traits that make a great superhero and then learn about real life heroes whose own character traits match those of popular comic book heroes.
+Then they will design their very own heroes based on the traits that they would like to see in a leader!
 (Heroes of Liberty)

 Want to be a social upstander?
 Want to learn how to face conflict like the real heroes of Liberty that your students learned about on tour?
 This workshop gives practical strategies for taking action when they see an opportunity to be an upstander.
 Students will be introduced to a variety of conflict resolution strategies and vocabulary.
 Students come away with the understanding that conflict is a normal part of life and that they have choices in how to resolve it in both personal and social situations.
 (Resolving Conflicts Peacefully/Respectfully)